Which Boiler Should Landlords Use For BTL Rental Properties?

 • Don’t be cheap, picking a quality boiler is critical!

-While “being cheap” is often a natural calling for landlords, it’s a notion I definitely would avoid when it comes to boilers.
+While “being cheap” is often a natural calling for landlords, it’s one I would definitely avoid when it comes to boilers.
 Fight your tight-fisted urge if you must.

 Yes, it makes sense to be cheap in certain areas.
 For example, I have no qualms with spending pennies on laminate flooring.
-Firstly, flooring isn’t the key to providing a necessity like warm flowing water.
-Secondly, laminate flooring is easy to replace if it goes to shit, and to be honest, they all seem pretty much the same to me.
+They all seem to look and function the same to me.

 • Choose a reputable brand

 I’ve spoken to several plumbers over the years, from reputable to dodgy-as-fuck.
-While their skill sets and moral compasses differ like night and day, they all swore by the merits of choosing a reputable brand when it comes to picking a boiler.
+While their skill sets and moral compasses differ like night and day, they all swore by the merits of choosing a reputable brand that will return longevity and value.

 • A long guarantee (or warranty) is crucial

-Generally speaking, only the reputable brands offer long-term guarantees on their boilers, 7 – 10 years, with the option to extend for a premium.
-For obvious reasons, the cheaper and less reliable brands don’t offer lengthy guarantees.
+Generally speaking, all the reputable brands provide long-term guarantees on their boilers, 7 – 10 years, with the option to extend.
+For obvious reasons, the cheaper brands don’t offer lengthy guarantees.
+That’s all you need to know, really.

 On a side note, the main difference between a ‘guarantee’ and a ‘warranty’ is that a guarantee is usually free, whereas a warranty typically includes a premium for the cover (much like a form of insurance).